estrangedwriter/Illumio-Coding-Challenge/README.md

 ### Problem Solving and Designing a Solution

+Dictionaries and tuples came to mind, when I was thinking of how to create a class with a constructor that could read and interpret a CSV file with 500k-1 million rules.

+When the CSVreader reads a CSV file, it reads each row as a list.
+By converting every rule into a tuple, I could then add each tuple to a dictionary.
+There are four components in each row or list of the CSV file; the four components of the list are as follows:

+>'Direction', 'protocol', 'port(s)','ip_address(es)'.

-Writing a constructor that could read and interpret a CSV file would not be too difficult.
-However, because there could be ranges for the port component and for the IP-address component of the CSV file, helper functions would be needed.
+Because there could be ranges for the port component and for the IP-address component for each row of the CSV file, helper functions would be needed.
+The CSVreader is reading the 'port(s)' and 'ip_address(es)' components.

 I wrote a helper function to add all rules within a port range to a dictionary.
 I also wrote a helper function to add all rules within an IP address range to a dictionary.

-Rather than trying to write an algorithm that could calculate a range of an octect for IP Addresses, I simply converted the IP address to an integer instead.
-I then converted the integer back to an IP address.
+Apparently, every single IP address from 0.0.0.0 to 255.255.255.255 is assigned to a corresponding integer.
+Rather than trying to write an algorithm that could calculate a range of an octect for IP Addresses, I simply converted the two IP addresses (the range) to their corresponding integers.
+Once I knew the range I could determine how many tuples were needed to be added.
+You can see the source code to see more clearly how I converted IP Address ranges, as well as the port ranges.
-I did this using the ipaddress module.

-All rules were converted into tuples, and then added to a dictionary.
+All rules were converted into tuples, and then added to a dictionary class Firewall.
+The constructor function of class Firewall would start up the CSVreader.

 ### Running the Code